Market Day

 She awoke, glanced at the clock, then slid out of bed and made her way to the bathroom, avoiding the mirror.
 It was too early to contemplate the ravages time had visited upon her once-athletic body.

 She took a long, uninterrupted shower, caught herself checking for bruises out of habit and laughed out loud.
 No longer any need.
 She decided to do her stretches in the shower for the first time in years.
+Glorious.

 Dressing quickly, she confronted herself in the mirror.
 Today would be a no makeup today, as in no-more-need-for-makeup days.
 No need to put cover up on discolored skin.
 No need to wear a scarf to cover her neck.
 No need to wear big sunglasses to deflect attention from ugly dark circles.